benouarAbdou/Video_generation_based_on_quran_page_python/README.md

 1. **Video Creation Time:**

-- It takes a long time to make a video.
+- It takes a long time to make a video, it takes between 5 to 20 min to generate a video for a page from quran, it depends on the number of ayahs.

 2. **Silence Between Ayahs:**

-- There is some small silence between each ayah.
+- There is some small silence between each ayah, this silence is originated from the api audio itself.

 3. **Text Formatting:**

-- The text formatting isn't perfect.
+- The text formatting isn't perfect, the order of words is correct , but lines distribution and tachkil are missing.

 ## Log File